Leicester Tigers in cup finals: Premiership Final

-Since 2003 the Champion of Premiership Rugby has been decided by a playoff system between the top sides after the 22 games regular season.
-Tigers have played in 10 finals, winning 5.
+Since 2003 the Champion of Premiership Rugby has been decided by a playoff system between the top sides after the regular season.
+Tigers have played in 11 finals, winning 5.

 European Cup Final

 Launched in 1995 English sides joined the competition in the 1996-97 season.
 Known for sponsorship reasons as the Heineken Cup from 1995–2013 Tigers have reached 5 European Cup Finals, winning 2.

 European Challenge Cup final

 The European Rugby Challenge Cup is the second level of European competition, for those clubs who did not qualify for he main European Cup or in some years were knocked out in the group stages of the main competition.
 Leicester have reached one final, losing it to Montpellier.

 Other Finals

 Zurich Wildcard

 Played three times this was a mid-table playoff for a place in the following season's Heineken Cup.

 Orange Cup

 The Orange Cup, named for sponsors Orange S.A., was played between the winners of the Premiership and Top 16, as it then was, as a pre-season trophy in the style of a Charity Shield.